Last updated 8 August 2023 - see all updates

 6. Download the data

-This file contains the following: type of honour, ethnicity, year, number and percentage values
+This file contains the following: time, type of honour, ethnicity, Numerator and value (%)